 Licensed Alcohol and Drug Counselor (LADC) Requirements in New Hampshire

 New Hampshire addiction counselors are credentialed by the New Hampshire Board of Licensing for Alcohol and Other Drug Use Professionals.
-There are two levels of licensing, which are distinguished by educational level.
-A person can qualify as a Licensed Alcohol and Drug Counselor (LADC) with an associate’s or baccalaureate degree.
-The Master Licensed Alcohol and Drug Counselor (MLADC) requires a master’s degree.
+There are two levels of licensing:

-The Board also issues Certified Recovery Support Worker and Clinical Supervisor credentials.
-One can become a Certified Recovery Support Worker with a high school education.
+The Board also issues Certified Recovery Support Worker (high school level credential) and Clinical Supervisor credentials.

 Licensed Alcohol and Drug Counselor (LADC) Requirements